Fundamental rights - Greece

 - In matters relating to employment and labour, the Labour Inspection Corps (SEPE) is responsible for upholding the principle of equality where this principle has been violated by natural or legal persons other than those mentioned in paragraph 1.

-ΙΙ.
-Law No 3896/2010 (Government Gazette, Series I, No 207, 8.12.2010) on Implementation of the principle of equal opportunities and equal treatment of men and women in matters of employment and occupation – Harmonisation of current legislation with Directive 2006/54/EC of the European Parliament and of the Council of 5 July 2006 and other relevant provisions introduces an absolute ban on all forms of direct or indirect gender discrimination.
+II.
+Law No 3896/2010 (Government Gazette, Series I, No 207/08.12.2010) on the implementation of the principle of equal opportunities and equal treatment of men and women in matters of employment and occupation — Harmonisation of the legislation in force with Directive 2006/54/EC of the European Parliament and of the Council of 5 July 2006 and other related provisions, introduced the absolute prohibition of all forms of direct or indirect discrimination on grounds of sex.

-The purpose of the Law is to ensure implementation of the principle of equal opportunities and equal treatment of men and women in matters of employment and occupation as regards: a) access to employment, including promotion, and to vocational training; (b) working conditions, including pay; and (c) occupational social security schemes, as provided for in Directive 2006/54/EC of the European Parliament and of the Council.
+This law seeks to ensure the implementation of the principle of equal opportunities and equal treatment of men and women in matters of employment and occupation, as regards: (a) access to employment, including professional development, and vocational training, including vocational training, including for the purpose of employment (“vocational training”), and (b) working conditions and conditions, including remuneration; and (c) occupational social security schemes, as provided for in Directive 2006/54/EC of the European Parliament and of the Council;

 The Ombudsperson is responsible for monitoring and promoting implementation of the principle of equal opportunities and equal treatment of men and women within the scope of the above Law (Article 25 of Law No 3896/2010).